 Successful completion of a Ph.D.
-Qualifying Examination is a requirement for the Ph.D. degree (both direct entry and those entering with an M.Sc.) in the Department of Nutritional Sciences.
+Qualifying Examination is a requirement for the Ph.D. degree in the Department of Nutritional Sciences.
 This requirement is waived for students who have successfully passed the Ph.D.
 Reclassification Examination in the Department of Nutritional Sciences.